cython/cython/docs/src/tutorial/pure.rst

   with cython.gil(True):
       # code block with the GIL acquired

-The common use case of conditional acquiring and releasing of the GIL are fused types (see :ref:`gil_conditional`).
+A common use case for conditionally acquiring and releasing the GIL are fused types that allow different GIL handling depending on the specific type (see :ref:`gil_conditional`).

 cimports
 ^^^^^^^^